 § 2307.
-Allocation Among Affected Owner/Lessors of the Total Number of Required Retail Clean Fuel Outlets.
+Allocation Among Affected Owner/Lessors Major Refiner/Importers of Gasoline of the Total Number of Retail Clean Fuel Outlets.

-For each year, the executive officer shall, for each designated clean fuel, make the determinations set forth in this section.
+For each year, the eExecutive eOfficer shall, for each designated clean fuel, make the determinations set forth in this section.

-(a) Allocation among affected owner/lessors of the number of additional retail clean fuel outlets for each year.
+- (a) Allocation among affected ewner/lessorsmajor refiner/importer of gasoline of the number of additional retail clean fuel outlets for each year.

-For each year, the executive officer shall determine the number of additional retail clean fuel outlets that each affected owner/lessor of retail gasoline outlets is required for the first time to have in place in the state.
-This number shall be calculated, for each designated clean fuel, by multiplying the owner/lessor's number of non-clean fuel retail gasoline outlets (determined in accordance with section 2307(b)) by the clean fuel fraction (determined in accordance with section 2307(c)), rounded to the nearest integer using conventional rounding.
-If the resulting number is less than zero, the number shall be adjusted to zero.
+For each year, the eExecutive eOfficer shall determine the number of additional retail clean fuel outlets that each major refiner/importer of gasoline affected ewner/lessor of retail gasoline outlets is required for the first time to have in place in the state.
+This number shall be calculated, for each designated clean fuel, by multiplying the ewner/lessor'srefiner/importer's market share number of nonclean fuel retail gasoline outlets (determined in accordance with section 2306.52307(b)) by the clean fuel fractionnumber of new clean fuel outlets (determined in accordance with section 2304(b)7(c)), rounded to the nearest integer using conventional rounding.
+If the resulting number is less than 0.5zero, the number shall be adjusted to zero. - (b) [RESERVED] Determination of an owner/lessor's number of non-clean fuel retail gasoline outlets.

-(b) Determination of an owner/lessor's number of non-clean fuel retail gasoline outlets.
 The executive officer shall determine an owner/lessor's number of non-clean fuel retail gasoline outlets by subtracting the sum of the owner/lessor's total required minimum number of retail clean fuel outlets for all designated clean fuels in the preceding year as determined pursuant to section 2307(d), from the owner/lessor's total number of retail gasoline outlets (based on reports submitted pursuant to section 2312 and other reasonably available relevant information).

-(c) Determination of clean fuel fraction.
+(c) [RESERVED] Determination of clean fuel fraction.